ptpmashish/FoodResto/README.md

 It displays a search bar and restaurants. you can search for restaurant related things like, name, cuisine, dishes, etc

+Screenshots are there to see how the app works.

 it will also display the rating, no of reviews and images of the restaurant.

 It uses The Zomato Api, so which ever country Zomato exists, it will give relevant results.